Scheana Marie And Robert Valletta Make Their Romance Instagram Official

 “It’s morphin time.
 I can’t wait to be in a superhero movie.
 But until then I guess I’m just going to have to settle for running around house In my superman underwear. @ariana252525 @tomsandoval1 @scheanamarie,” he captioned the photo below.

-Throughout their relationship, Scheana Marie and Robert Valletta have gone on at least a couple of trips together, one which took them skiing in Big Bear and another that took them to the beaches of Hawaii for Scheana Marie’s dad’s birthday.
+Throughout their relationship, Scheana Marie and Robert Valletta have gone on at least a couple of trips together; one which took them skiing in Big Bear and another that took them to the beaches of Hawaii for Scheana Marie’s dad’s birthday.

 “[Robert]’s just an amazing person.
 Hopefully we get picked up and he films next season and you’ll get to see that,” Scheana Marie gushed to Us Weekly during the iHeart Radio Music Awards earlier this month.
 “He’s a really great guy.
 We met 10 years ago— he was working the door at a club I used to go to all the time.
 He asked me out and I said no, and then eventually I said yes… Timing didn’t work out, but we’re giving it a shot.
 We’ll see.
 We’re taking things very slow.”

-Also during the interview, Scheana Marie revealed that her boyfriend will have the choice of filming or not filming when it comes to the upcoming sixth season of Vanderpump Rules, and she’ll be fine with his decision either way.
+Also during the interview, Scheana Marie revealed that her boyfriend would have the choice of filming or not filming when it comes to the upcoming sixth season of Vanderpump Rules, and she’ll be fine with his decision either way.

-Filming on Season 6 begins in May.
+Filming for Season 6 begins in May.

 To see more of Scheana Marie and her co-stars, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.